© Crown copyright 2017

 - for the small proportion of women with breasts thicker than 90mm who receive higher radiation doses, the benefit will exceed the risk by about 100:1 to 200:1

-The NHSBSP in England invites women for screening every 3 years between the ages of 50 and 70.
+The NHSBSP in England invites women for screening every 3 years from 50 up to their 71st birthday.
 During the screening examination, 2 views of both breasts are acquired using digital mammography.

 During a mammography screening examination, the breast is exposed to ionising radiation.
 A review of the radiation risks of breast screening using analogue technology was published in NHSBSP Report 541.
 There are several differences between the assumptions made in that report and current practice.
 At the time of the report two-view mammography was only performed at the prevalent screen and one-view mammography was performed thereafter at most services.